Wednesday of Holy Week – Reading

 The Servant says:

-This is a way of describing the total submission of Jesus to his Father.
+This is a way of describing the total submission of Jesus to his Father:

 and

-He emptied himself, taking the form of a slave…
+[He] emptied himself, taking the form of a slave… (Phil 2:7)

 This will be described in greater detail in the fourth Song (on Good Friday).
 The Servant willingly submits to insults and beatings and will not return in kind.
 To do so would be to bring himself down to the level of his attackers.
 Plucking the beard was a great insult.
 He offers his back for a beating, something given only to criminals.
 This, of course, will happen during the scourging…similarly for the mocking and spitting.
 It requires great inner strength not to respond in kind to such provocation.
 But when it is undergone with dignity, it is the attacker who seems small.

 The Servant makes no resistance to his attackers.
 He will not meet violence with violence.
 He will not resist when he is beaten, when his beard is plucked, when he is struck and spat upon.
-However, it must be made very clear that this is not weakness, but a sign of great inner strength and peace.
+However, it must be made very clear that this is not weakness, but a sign of great inner strength and peace, and:

 Jesus is perfectly innocent of all the charges thrown against him.
 He has no fear of court proceedings, even when they are corrupt.
 Final vindication will be his.

 We could reflect today on how we respond to criticisms, statements about us we regard as unfair or untrue.
 Are we prone to violence – physical or verbal?
 And, even if we do not respond externally, do we allow statements and events to turn us into cauldrons of anger, hatred, anxiety and tension?
+The way of Jesus is the way to peace.

 Comments Off on Wednesday of Holy Week – Reading